Best of Venice 2 Day Solo Itinerary & Guide

 - Fabulous 4 Days in Paris Solo

 Where Should a First-time Tourist Stay in Venice?

-For optimum ease of walking and seeing the sights on a 2-day visit, I recommend staying within the Venice city center (San Marco district) or just across the Grand Canal in the Dorsoduro or San Palo District.
+For optimum ease of walking and seeing the sights on 2 days in Venice, I recommend staying within the Venice city center (San Marco district) or just across the Grand Canal in the Dorsoduro or San Palo District.
 This will also provide you access to many vaparetti.
 As such, I recommend staying within the circle on the map:

-Many accommodations may not let you check in until 2-4pm, but if available, have them store your luggage until your room is ready so you can get out and enjoy Venice!
+Many accommodations may not let you check in until 2 to 4pm, but if available, have them store your luggage until your room is ready so you can get out and enjoy Venice.

 Top Things to Do in Venice

 It’s hard to find a city with Venice’s charm – this is largely held to being surrounded and traversed by water.
 If you had been following my 2 Week Italy and Austria Itinerary, then Venice is at the end of your Italy and Austria stay and you may just be looking to slow it down and rest up before the long airplane ride home.